-KStars is a desktop planetarium that provides an accurate graphical simulation of the night sky, from any location on Earth.
+KStars is a desktop planetarium that provides an accurate graphical simulation of the night sky from Earth's location.

-Frankly, we found it best just to zoom, pan, and play with the icons.
+Frankly, we found it best to zoom, pan, and play with the icons.
 That's what you're looking to do anyhow.
-Five minutes of tinkering and we discovered quickly what icons we would use or ignore.
-As you explore, you will find a lot of cool things including the Ekos profile wizard, allowing you to capture images and gather scientific data.
+After five minutes of tinkering and we quickly discovered what icons we would use or ignore.
+As you explore, you will find many cool things, including the Ekos profile wizard, allowing you to capture images and gather scientific data.

 KStars is a lot of fun to explore the solar system, but it can be rocket science to get familiar with it.
-But, that's OK, just hop in and explore and we think you will find the complexity to be a good thing as you progress.
+But that's OK, hop in and explore, and we think you will find the complexity to be a good thing as you progress.